josefalcon/learning-sed/README.md

 There are many guides and books for learning `sed`, but few are interactive.
 The goal of this project is to provide a number of lessons with real text files to learn and experiment with.
+It is self contained and does not require writing your own example data.

 I am not an expert on `sed`, but want to learn more about it.